Topics » Social Issues » The True Cost of Malnutrition

 10. Suicide: 47,000

-To a greater or lesser extent, malnutrition plays a role in virtually all of these causes of death.
-For example, up to 90 percent of heart disease deaths,[3] 70 percent of cancer deaths,[4] and 50 percent of stroke deaths[4] could be prevented by the informed use of nutrition.
+To some extent, malnutrition plays a role in almost all of these causes of death.
+For example, up to 90 percent of heart disease deaths, 70 percent of cancer deaths, and 50 percent of stroke deaths could be prevented by the informed use of nutrition.[3][4]
 Likewise, it is widely accepted in the medical community that most type II diabetes could be prevented by better nutrition.

-If we were to adjust this list to account for “only” those percentages—to account for the shared cause propelling “only” those death rates—there would be no denying that malnutrition is the number one cause of death in our society today.
+If we were to adjust this list to account for only those percentages—to account for the shared cause propelling only those deaths—there would be no denying that malnutrition is the number one cause of death in our society today.

-Even causes of death that do not at first seem tied to nutrition deserve a closer look.
+Even causes of death that seem less tied to nutrition deserve a closer look.
 Take, for example, accidental drug overdoses (included in the broader category of accidents) and suicides.
-On the face of it, these so-called “deaths of despair,”[5] which have never been higher,[6][7] have little to do with nutrition.
-But when we consider the profound psychological damage caused by being unwell,[8] confused about how to treat oneself, and unable to pay for expensive standard treatments (more on this in a moment) that often rely on addictive drugs[9] and by and large fail to treat the root cause of the illness, we see just how closely entwined are mental and physical health.
+On the face of it, these so-called “deaths of despair,” which have never been higher, have little to do with nutrition.[5][6][7]
+But when we consider the psychological distress caused by being unwell, confused about how to treat oneself, and unable to pay for expensive treatments (more on this in a moment) that often rely on addictive drugs and by and large fail to treat the root cause of the illness, we see that mental and physical health are tightly intertwined.[8][9]
 In short, none of these factors exists in a vacuum.
 The web of nutrition-related diseases is a messy tangle.
-So long as malnutrition exists, and so long as it is a major drain on our quality of life—producing numerous preventable diseases and their accompanying costs—it will contribute to our despair and resulting deaths.
+So long as malnutrition exists, and so long as it is a major drain on our quality of life—producing numerous preventable diseases and their accompanying costs—it will also contribute to our despair and resulting deaths.

 The Cost of Malnutrition to Individuals

-Though the financial costs of managing diseases caused by malnutrition may seem more profane than the lives lost, these costs are nevertheless significant.
+The financial costs of managing diseases caused by malnutrition probably seem more profane than the lives lost, but these costs are significant.
 Take, for example, the two leading causes of death listed above: heart disease and cancer.
 According to a paper published in the American Journal of Managed Care (AJMC), patients with established cardiovascular disease paid nearly $19,000 annually in direct costs for medical treatment, an “economic burden… substantially greater than current American Heart Association estimates.”[10]
 Meanwhile, for cancer, the average cost of one round of chemotherapy ranges from $20,000 (office-managed) to $26,000 (hospital-managed).[11]

 Most Americans cannot deal with these costs.
-In fact, sixty-three percent of Americans cannot afford an unexpected bill of even 500 dollars.[12]
-A bad diagnosis is, for the vast majority, not only a threat to their lives, but also a financial death sentence.
-For a poignant illustration of the resulting desperation, we need only look at the flood of fundraisers asking for assistance with medical bills.
+Sixty-three percent of Americans cannot afford an unexpected bill of even 500 dollars.[12]
+A bad diagnosis is, for the vast majority, not only a threat to their lives but also a financial death sentence.
+For a poignant illustration of the resulting desperation, we only need to look at the flood of fundraisers asking for assistance with medical bills.
 On GoFundMe alone, this category of fundraisers makes up over 250,000 campaigns per year, more than twice as many as exist for education, memorial, or natural disaster emergency fundraisers.[13]

 Regrettably, these numbers are not moving in the right direction.
 The proportion of bankruptcies attributed to medical bills in 2001, just six years prior, rose by nearly fifty percent![14]
-This is unsurprising, as the cost of treatment has also gone up.
-According to data assembled by Peterson Center on Healthcare and Kaiser Family Foundation, “on a per capita basis, health spending has increased over 31-fold in the last four decades,”[16] while inflation-adjusted per capita spending on prescription drugs has also increased.[17]
+This makes sense given that the cost of treatment has also increased.
+According to data assembled by the Peterson Center on Healthcare and Kaiser Family Foundation, “on a per capita basis, health spending has increased over 31-fold in the last four decades;” inflation-adjusted per capita spending on prescription drugs has also increased.[16][17]

 The Cost of Malnutrition to Society

-• and “the cost of cancer care continues to rise and is expected to reach almost $174 billion” [emphasis added].
+• “The cost of cancer care continues to rise and is expected to reach almost $174 billion” [emphasis added]

 The Cost of Malnutrition Is a Moving Target

-Finally, it’s useful to repeat the earlier questions: Just how major is this drain on our quality of life?
+It’s useful to repeat the earlier questions: Just how major is this drain on our quality of life?
 Can we even begin to quantify it?
+The answer, for now, is no.

-The cost of malnutrition is deep.
-It’s difficult to quantify.
+We know the cost of malnutrition is deep.
+We know it’s difficult to quantify.
 It’s always changing.
-In this short piece, we have barely scratched the surface.
-Even still, there are plenty of challenges to wrestle with, and the first and last challenge is the same: we must stop ignoring malnutrition and the damage it causes.
+In just this short piece, we have barely scratched the surface.
+Even still, there are plenty of challenges to wrestle with, and the first and last of them is the same: we must stop ignoring malnutrition and the damage it causes.
 We should call our dietary patterns of excess what they are, admit the primary cause underlying so many premature deaths in this country, and not be afraid to confront its consequences.

-To ignore malnutrition at any step along this broken path is to also ignore a tremendous opportunity for growth.
+To ignore malnutrition is to ignore a tremendous opportunity for growth.

-This article is part of a new series on The Future of Nutrition: An Insider’s Look at the Science, Why We Keep Getting It Wrong, and How to Start Getting It Right by T. Colin Campbell, PhD, (with Nelson Disla) to be released December 2020.
-We will preview selected topics and themes central to the book, as well as taking a deeper dive into subjects that did not make it into the book.
+This article is part of a series on The Future of Nutrition: An Insider’s Look at the Science, Why We Keep Getting It Wrong, and How to Start Getting It Right by T. Colin Campbell, PhD, (with Nelson Disla) released December 2020.

 References